ParkinsonLab/Architect/scripts/ensemble_enzyme_annotation/README.md

 This folder contains a set of scripts for enzyme annotation.
 Currently using python v2, but being migrated to v3.

+* _0_concatenate_raw_results.py_:

+	Concatenates the results from the different tools.

+	Arguments:

+		--output_folder  (required): Folder where the raw results are present.

+		--catfam_results (optional): Folder where the raw CatFam results are.

+		--detect_results (optional): File where the raw DETECT results are.

+		--eficaz_results (optional): Folder where the raw EFICAz results are.

+		--enzdp_results  (optional): Folder where the raw EnzDP results are.

+		--priam_results  (optional): File where the raw PRIAM results are.

 * _0_format_raw_results.py_:

-	Formats the raw results from specified methods.
+	Formats the raw results from specified tools.

 	Arguments: